 Terms of service

-Other members of the Library, such as Community members or Year 12 students, will be issued with a Library card which can be used to borrow from the Library.
+Other members of the library, such as Community members or Year 12 students, will be issued with a library card which can be used to borrowed from the library.
 Access to online resources will vary according to individual licence agreements.

 Your access to our services is not transferable to anyone else.

 Study areas in all libraries are generally designated as “Quiet Study”.
 This means that quiet, brief discussions are tolerated, but prolonged and/or loud discussions that disturb other users’ ability to study are not.

 Some areas are designated as a “Quiet Collaborative” areas where quiet discussion is permitted.